skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

       --resource-group $RG
   ```

-3 - Adding a Subnet to the Virtual Network: The default subnet will help with IP address allocation for the host VM and subsequent nodes in the CycleCloud cluster.
+3 - Add a subnet to the virtual network: The default subnet will help with IP address allocation for the host VM and subsequent nodes in the CycleCloud cluster.

   ```bash
   az network vnet subnet create \